golangee/forms/README.md

-# gowtk
+# wtk
-the go (golang) widget toolkit, a component like description of forms and ui widgets in go
+The worldiety go (golang) widget toolkit, a component like description of forms and ui widgets.
+Partially inspired by SwiftUI.